 Financial Aid – Master's Students

 Our program requires MS students to enroll in and pay tuition for four semesters of full-time study.
-Tuition and other fees are set by the Duke Graduate School, for 2022-2023 the tuition was $30,110 per semester.
+Tuition and other fees are set by the Duke Graduate School, for 2023-2024 the tuition is $31,310 per semester.

 Additional Funding Resources